Azure/azure-quickstart-templates/acs-swarm-full-template/docs/SwarmPreviewWalkthrough.md

  ![Image of Swarm container service on azure](https://raw.githubusercontent.com/rgardler/azure-quickstart-templates/acs/acs-swarm-full-template/images/swarm.png)

  All VMs are in the same VNET where the masters are on private subnet 176.16.0.0/24 and the agents are on the private subnet, 10.0.0.0/8, and fully accessible to each other.
+## Deployment Notes

+Here are notes for troubleshooting:
+  * the installation log for the masters, agents, and jumpbox are in /var/log/azure/cluster-bootstrap.log
+  * even though the agent VMs finish quickly Mesos can take 5-15 minutes to install, check /var/log/azure/cluster-bootstrap.log for the completion status.

 ## Explore Swarm with Simple hello world
  1. After successfully deploying the template write down the two output master and agent FQDNs (Fully Qualified Domain Name).